Canon 70D vs Panasonic LX100

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 70D vs Panasonic LX100

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 70D and the Panasonic LX100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 70D:

 - More detail: Offers more megapixels (20 vs 12.7MP) with a 28% higher linear resolution.